Wills, Trusts & Probate

 How do I choose the right person to be my healthcare agent?

-Can I change my healthcare proxy after it is signed?
+Can I change or revoke my healthcare proxy later?

-Is a healthcare proxy the same as a living will?
+How does a healthcare proxy differ from a living will?

-Do I need a lawyer to create a healthcare proxy in Mead Valley?
+Do I need a lawyer to prepare a healthcare proxy in California?

-What should I do after creating my healthcare proxy document?
+When should I update my healthcare proxy document?